scalartech/react-datasheet/README.md

 ## Virtualization (optional)

-For large datasets, you can enable row virtualization using react-window.
+For large datasets, you can enable built-in row virtualization (no external dependency).
 This is opt-in and disabled by default.

 Props:
 - virtualized: boolean — enable virtualization when true.
 - height: number — the pixel height of the scrolling viewport.
 - rowHeight: number — the fixed pixel height for each row.
 - overscanCount?: number — how many extra rows to render above/below the visible area (default 5).
-- listProps?: object — extra props passed to react-window's FixedSizeList (e.g., innerElementType).

 Example: